 When it comes to learning to drive, one of the biggest questions we’re faced with is to when to start.
 Many people hop behind the wheel as soon as they turn 17, whereas others wait a little while before starting their driving journey.
 What we wanted to know was, is there a right or wrong time to start learning?
 We asked two young drivers what they think.
 Sarah, who passed when she was 17, and Jade, who didn’t pass until 22.

-Hi everyone!
-My names Sarah and I’m 19 years old.
+I’m 19 years old.
 I’m currently a university student studying languages in Nottingham, a few hours away from home.
 I started learning to drive when I was 17 straight after my birthday after I finally persuaded my parents to let me learn.
 I was really keen to start driving straight away when I turned 17 because I wanted to pass as soon as possible, especially because a lot of my friends were passing so quickly.

 Sarah: My parents weren’t too keen on me learning to drive at 17, because I was still really young so they were probably just really worried about me - but eventually, after much convincing, they ordered my provisional license and helped me book in some lessons.
 The biggest challenge I encountered when I learned to drive was the pressure I faced to pass from other people of the same age, especially when they had their own cars and a lot more practice than me.
 However, when I passed, I didn’t really face any major challenges (apart from becoming a personal chauffeur for my whole family).